Melvin-p/ArduinoWrapper/README.md

 ## Development Environment
 This project has VScode setup and is using clang format and clangd
-Please do note that clangd will only work once .cache folder is generated which is created during the build process.
-Also, the vcpkg directory is taken from ```vcpkg``` env variable
+Please do note that clangd will only work once .cache folder is generated which is after building.
+Also, the vcpkg directory is taken from ```vcpkg``` env variable and assumes your vcpkg is configured with the custom triplet as described in `BUILD.md`

 ## Acknowledgements
 A lot of code was ported/taken from the Arduino Library.
 [Arduino GitHub Cores](https://github.com/arduino)